Azure-Samples/azure-search-openai-demo/docs/deploy_private.md

 # Deploying with private access

 If you want to disable public access when deploying the Chat App, you can do so by setting `azd` environment values.
-You should set these values before running `azd up`.
-Once you've set them, return to the [deployment steps](../README.md#deploying).

 ## Before you begin